Environmental justice: United States

 Definitions of environmental inequality typically emphasize either 'disparate exposure' (unequal exposure to environmental harm) or 'discriminatory intent' (often based on race).
 Disparate exposure has health and social impacts.
 Poverty and race are associated with environmental injustice.
 Poor people account for more than 20% of the human health impacts from industrial toxic air releases, compared to 12.9% of the population nationwide.
 Some studies that test statistically for effects of race and ethnicity, while controlling for income and other factors, suggest racial gaps in exposure that persist across all bands of income.

 States may also see placing toxic facilities near poor neighborhoods as preferential from a Cost Benefit Analysis (CBA) perspective.
 A CBA may favor placing a toxic facility near a city of 20,000 poor people than near a city of 5,000 wealthy people.
 Terry Bossert of Range Resources reportedly has said that it deliberately locates its operations in poor neighborhoods instead of wealthy areas where residents have more money to challenge its practices.
 Northern California's East Bay Refinery Corridor is an example of the disparities associated with race and income and proximity to toxic facilities.

-In Seattle, Washington, the Duwamish River Community Coalition (DRCC) was formed in 2001 in response to the designation of the Duwamish River as a Superfund site.
+In Seattle, Washington, the Duwamish River Community Coalition was formed in 2001 in response to the designation of the Duwamish River as a Superfund site.
 DRCC works with local communities and both private and public organizations to address the disparate exposure to air and water pollution families of the Duwamish Valley face.
 Residents of the Duwamish Valley are a population made of primarily South and Central American immigrants of low income, indigenous peoples, and refugees.